prathameshrjalgaonkar/Sales-Insights-Project/README.md

 - **Cloud Deployment and Collaboration:**
     - Led the cloud deployment of sales reports and dashboards, allowing seamless access for stakeholders.
-    - Facilitated collaboration on sales strategies through improved data visualization and access, which enhanced decision-making and increased collaboration efficiency by **40%**.
+    - Facilitated collaboration on sales strategies through improved data visualization and access, which enhanced decision-making and increased collaboration efficiency.

 ## Skills Utilized
 - **MySQL**: Database management and querying.